vorburger/HoTea/ch.vorburger.hotea.minecraft/README.md

     ./gradlew setupDecompWorkspace eclipse build --refresh-dependencies

-You can copy ch.vorburger.hotea.minecraft/build/libs/ch.vorburger.hotea.minecraft-1.0.0-SNAPSHOT-all.jar into mods/ of a SpongeVanilla install built by above, and it will "hot" (re)load plugins listed in (TODO Configuration), in addition to the "regular" (non "hot") ones in mods/.
+You can copy ch.vorburger.hotea.minecraft/build/libs/ch.vorburger.hotea.minecraft-1.0.0-SNAPSHOT-all.jar into mods/ of a SpongeVanilla install built by above, and it will "hot" (re)load plugins listed in config/ch.vorburger.hotea.conf, in addition to the "regular" (non "hot") ones in mods/.

 Have fun!
 Star the repo if you find this useful.
 Send PRs with improvements.